OptiSchmopti/CsvProc9000/README.md

 - `CsvProc9000.exe`   - a self-contained binary containing everything that CsvProc9000 needs to run.
 No other software is needed
 - `CreateService.bat` - a Batch-File which will create and run a Windows-Service named "CsvProc9000" with the Mode "Automatic"

 Before running `CreateService.bat` you should make sure that your configuration is the way you want it to be.

+Running the `CreateService.bat` requires you to start an admin CMD or PowerShell, navigate to where the bat is and run the bat from inside the admin CMD/PowerShell (if you select "Run as Administrator" from the Contextmenu, the path will be broken and so the bat will fail).
 If there are any issues with starting the service, check out the log-file that is generated in the location where the `CsvProc9000.exe` is, in the folder `logs`.
 Common issues are:

 - Forgot to configure the Inbox/Outbox folders